dolphindb/api-cplusplus/README.md

 |initialize()|Initialize the connection|
 |close()|Close the current session|

 The C++ API connects to a DolphinDB server via TCP/IP.
-The `connect` method needs the IP address and port number of the DolphinDB server.
+Use the IP address and port number of the DolphinDB server in the `connect` method.
 ```
 DBConnection conn;
 bool ret = conn.connect("111.222.3.44", 8503);